 One such example of the power the media has is Montag’s self-medicating and passive wife, Mildred.
 Only, one day he meets a new neighbor, named Clarisse McClellan, who inflames an idea that had been playing in the back of his mind for the last decade or so.
 “Why?”

-There are some who do fight, but the majority is dependent on the media to think for them.
-Society is quick to condemn or celebrate whoever shows up on the front pages of newspapers, who appear as the top stories on our evening news, or who will get more hits to their websites.
+Some do fight, but the majority are dependent on the media to think for them.
+Unfortunately, society is quick to condemn or celebrate whoever shows up on the front pages of newspapers, who appear as the top stories on our evening news, or who will get more hits to their websites.

 The idea of a federally funded unit being set up to eliminate books was an amazing premise.
 What’s so shocking about the book is that it’s not so much the government is a tool, but going along with what the people want.